toyamayu/naganocake/README.md

 # README

+## check onegaishimasu aomenta-nominasan

+If you clone this app , you must run these comands ,at first.

+bundle install
+rails db:migrate
+rails db:seed

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version
+ 2.5.5
 * System dependencies

 * Configuration